tsukasaroot/Github-Automated-tool/README.md

 Pull all the websites/projects in the given directory (using a maxdepth 1) The script tajes only one argument.
 $1 = working directory

+ssh_repo_switch:
+Switch all repo to ssh method of push to not get anymore errors about the git method.
+Takes 2 arguments
+$1 = working directory, $2 = repo owner